Student Life & Services

 Contact with LIM College While on Medical Withdrawal

 A medical withdrawal is granted when it is determined that a student requires a break in the course of their study to address the condition that interfered with their ability to be a successful student.

 As a result, LIM College expects students on a medical withdrawal to refrain from participating in any activities or utilizing any facilities on any LIM campus during the duration of their medical withdrawal.
 In addition, a student on a medical withdrawal must respond to outreach by the Dean of Student Affairs and Senior Director of Counseling & Wellness Services (or designees) if requested to do so.
 Failure to comply with these requirements may jeopardize or delay a student’s re-enrollment from the medical withdrawal.

 You must complete all parts of the following readmission procedures:

-- Please note that students on a medical withdrawal are not eligible to return from their leave for a summer session without permission of the Director of Counseling & Wellness Services (or designee).
+- Please note that students on a medical withdrawal are not eligible to return from their leave for a summer session without permission of the Senior Director of Counseling & Wellness Services (or designee).

 - All financial obligations to the College must be cleared before final re-enrollment.

 No student will be readmitted who has not met the following requirements:

 - Submission of a letter to the Senior Director of Counseling & Wellness Services (or designee) requesting re-enrollment.
 The letter should review the circumstances that led to the leave, describe in detail any activities pursued while out of school, explain why you now feel able to resume studies successfully and outline a plan for continued support.
 You should also indicate whether you plan to apply for housing.